 - legal services.

-The city manager also appoints the deputy city manager and department directors for the city’s community development, finance, police, and public service departments.
+The city manager also appoints department directors for the city’s community development, finance, police, and public service departments.
 Current senior staff includes:

 |Joseph Stefanov||City Manager||614-855-3913|